 Sofina has translated its commitment in terms of Corporate Social Responsibility (CSR), its values and contemplated societal actions into a clear policy that allows the Company to meet the aspirations of its stakeholders and to create empathy around its “Purpose & Patience” project.

 Our Corporate Social Responsibility policy is composed of four main themes that are in turn divided into specific commitments: our investments, our people, our communities and our environment.

-1. Sofina will implement the recommendations issued by the United Nations on CSR in its investment process in order to better manage risks while generating sustainable returns over the long term.
+1. Sofina will implement the recommendations issued by the United Nations on ESG in its investment process in order to better manage risks while generating sustainable returns over the long term.

 Responsible Investment Policy

 a fulfilling workplace for everyone and aim at being a responsible employer.